 People who excessively wash their hands may notice that their skin is excessively dry or cracking.
-This may cause similar eczema symptoms, such as itchy, dry, and redness in lighter skin or darker brown, purple, or gray patches on darker skin.
+This may cause symptoms similar to eczema, such as itchy, dry skin and skin discoloration.

 This article explores the different eczema types and symptoms.
 It also discusses whether overwashing the hands can cause eczema and the treatment options available for people with the condition.